 The timeline to commercial fusion energy is highly variable, with several key technological advancements required along the way.
 That said, we can put rough boundaries on progress based on expert consensus:

-• We’ve achieved net energy gain in a lab setting (December 2022), which is a major breakthrough.
-This is just the first step, albeit a big one from a “rallying the troops” perspective.
+- Net energy gain was first achieved in a lab setting in December 2022, which was a major breakthrough.
+It was just the first step, but huge for “rallying the troops.”

-• Demonstration Plants: Several companies are aiming to demonstrate net-positive energy production outside the lab.
-For example, Commonwealth Fusion Systems (CFS) plans to achieve net-positive energy by 2025 with their SPARC project.
-Helion Energy targets net electricity from fusion by 2024 with their Polaris machine.
+- Demonstration Plants: Several companies are aiming to demonstrate net-positive energy production outside the lab.
+For example, Commonwealth Fusion Systems (CFS) aims to achieve net-positive energy by 2025 with their SPARC project.
+Helion Energy targets net electricity from fusion with their Polaris machine.

 Medium-Term (2030-2040)